slevithan/regex/README.md

 new RegExp(`[a-${RegExp.escape(str)}]`, 'u')
 // You can say
 Regex.make`[a-${str}]`
-// And given the context, this throws if str contains more than one char
+// Given the context on the end of a range, throws if more than one char in str

 // Instead of
 new RegExp(`[\\w--[${RegExp.escape(str)}]]`, 'v')